Entries by Andy Biancotti

 El menor largo de los filtros ayuda a reducir el desgaste que causan las partículas de polvo al chocar contra ellos y también hace que el aire entre más despacio, lo que mejora la limpieza del filtro cuando se activa el pulso de aire.

 Además, los filtros plisados no necesitan jaulas, porque el filtro y la estructura están integrados en una sola pieza.
 Esto significa menos piezas por comprar, más fácil de almacenar, y más sencillo de instalar.
 También filtran mejor que los tradicionales y duran más, a veces hasta el doble.
-Estos filtros están diseñados para aguantar la carga de trabajo actual en plantas con alta producción, y en la mayoría de los colectores tipo pulse jet se pueden instalar sin necesidad de hacer modificaciones estructurales.
+Los filtros plisados están diseñados para aguantar la carga de trabajo actual en plantas con alta producción, y en la mayoría de los colectores tipo pulse jet se pueden instalar sin necesidad de hacer modificaciones estructurales.

-¿Por qué usar filtros de pliegues en lugar de bolsas y jaulas tradicionales?
+¿Por qué usar filtros plisados en lugar de bolsas y jaulas tradicionales?

 pleated filter graphic